chumbleycode/chumbleycode.github.io/fco_docker.md

 # 0. Install docker (if you don't yet have it)

-Open an account at https://hub.docker.com/ .
+Open an account at [docker hub](https://hub.docker.com/).
 Then follow installation instructions.

 # 1. Get docker image